CodeForVegas/veteranready/README.md

 #### In this branch, I'll be building out the Resources page.

-#### The database has already been built, but just for reference ...
+#### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type:

 1. tar -zxvf mongo.tgz